 Before you receive a notification, you will need to have given permission for this on the relevant website.
 These permission requests can sometimes be perceived as a bad user experience, often annoying users.
 According to Chromium blog, this is why Chrome 80 comes up with appropriate measures regarding these opt-in requests.

-Chrome presented the "Quieter UI" earlier as shown on the picture below.
+Chrome presented the "Quieter UI" earlier as shown in the picture below.
 The Quiet User Interface is available for both mobile and laptop/desktop.

 Allow notifications from that website.

-When the user clearly indicates not to allow push notifications from the website.
+When the user clearly indicates not allowing Push Notifications from the website.